How to Prepare for a CCTV Drain Inspection

 Give Information about Your Sewage System

-Record Any Previous Plumbing Works Done
+Record Any Previous Plumbing Works Completed

-Check that All Drains are Accessible
+Make Sure All Drains Are Accessible

-Switch off all appliances connected to the Drain System
+Remove appliances that are connected to your Drain System

 Steps to Prepare for CCTV Drain Inspection with Adelaide Blocked Drains Plumber |